Faculty of PhilosophySouth Asian Cultural and Religious History/Classical Indology

 - Sri Lanka

-In addition to careers in academia (following a post-graduate/doctoral degree), graduates of Cultural and Religious History of South Asia can also find work in various state or private organisations and businesses.
-Especially in the areas of
+In addition to careers in academia (following a post-graduate/doctoral degree), graduates of Cultural and Religious History of South Asia can also find work in various state or private organisations and businesses worldwide.
+Fields of employment can be found in many areas.
+These are, for example:

 - non-university research